Introduction to Grant Writing Certification Programs

 Do you want to improve your grant writing skills for your current nonprofit role?

-👉 Consider Grant Writing Made Easy by Dr. Krista Kurlunkis, Ed2Go, or University of Wisconsin Milwaukee’s Introduction to Grant Writing course.
+👉 CConsider Grant Writing: From Start to Funded created by Learn Grant Writing, Grant Writing Made Easy by Dr. Krista Kurlunkis, Ed2Go, or University of Wisconsin Milwaukee’s Introduction to Grant Writing course

 Do you want to start a freelance business, side hustle, or break into grant writing?

-👉 Consider the Grant Writing Unicorn Collective by Learn Grant Writing (us!), Grant Writing & Funding by Holly Rustik, or Notre Dame’s Effective Grant Proposal Writing program.
+👉 Consider the Global Grant Writers Collective by Learn Grant Writing (us!), Grant Writing & Funding by Holly Rustik, or Notre Dame’s Effective Grant Proposal Writing program

 Do you want to improve on the federal grant writing front?